-Unfortunately, a search around the internet will have you believe that the above statements are irrelevant to the cryptocurrency debate.
-Instead, you find media headlines centered around scammers that use the technology as a tool for their crimes, and misinformation which conflates various cryptocurrency concepts.
-This has led to an ideological discussion on whether the use of the technology is justified.
+Unfortunately, a search around the internet has you believe that the above statement is irrelevant to the cryptocurrency debate.
+Instead, you find media headlines centered around scammers using technology for their crimes and misinformation that conflates various cryptocurrency concepts: This has led to an ideological discussion on whether the use of technology is justified.

 So who is right?

-Let’s explore the arguments for and against Bitcoin to understand why modern debates over cryptocurrencies are flawed.
+Let’s explore the arguments for and against Bitcoin to understand why modern cryptocurrency debates are flawed.

 For: Bitcoin Is Ahead Of Its Time

-An argument from the pro-cryptocurrency crowd is that cryptocurrencies such as Bitcoin are ahead of their time.
-This is because a cryptocurrency such as Bitcoin cannot be corrupted after its creation.
-To be specific, the management of Bitcoin supersedes human behavior by existing in a system that is technically secure, but also psychologically driven.
-However, this will sound like nonsense if you are unable to recognize the “flaws” of the current system.
+The pro-cryptocurrency crowd argues that cryptocurrencies such as Bitcoin are ahead of their time: This is because a cryptocurrency such as Bitcoin cannot be corrupted after its creation.
+Specifically, the management of Bitcoin supersedes human behavior by existing in a technically secure and psychologically driven system.
+However, this will sound like nonsense if you cannot recognize the “flaws” of the current system.

 So what are those “flaws”?